Speakers' Corner: Photos of 35 Years of Radicals and Religious Ranters

-These days, the closest thing to public space near your house is probably a supermarket car-park, and what passes for political discourse is streamed directly onto your phone.
-It wasn’t always this way – people used to participate in politics by going into the street and telling people what they thought.

-Speakers’ Corner in Hyde Park, London, is a remnant of this bygone age, where political radicals preaching revolution and religious fundamentalists preaching about the end times used to stand on stalls and make speeches to anyone who would listen.
-It remains one of the last remaining places you can go and shout at strangers about your political beliefs without the risk of being hassled by the police or being sectioned.
+Speakers’ Corner in Hyde Park, London, is a remnant of a bygone era when people used to stand on irl soapboxes and shout their opinions indiscriminately to passersby.
+Today, most soapboxes have been replaced with 140-character proselytizing, but in Speakers’ Corner’s heyday, political radicals preaching revolution stood next to religious fundamentalists screaming about the end times to anyone who would listen.
+Now, the Corner is one of the last remaining places in the UK where you can still yell at strangers about your political beliefs without the risk of being sectioned or hassled by the police.

 Videos by VICE

-Philip Wolmuth is a photographer who has been taking photos of what happens there for 35 years.
-His photo book, Speakers’ Corner: Debate, Democracy and Disturbing the Peace, came out in early May.
-I chatted to him about how the world of standing in a park shouting at strangers has changed over more than three decades.
+Philip Wolmuth is a photographer who has been taking photos of the scenes there for 35 years.
+His new book, Speakers’ Corner: Debate, Democracy, and Disturbing the Peace, came out in early May.
+I chatted to him about how the world of standing in a park shouting at strangers has changed in the last three and a half decades.

 VICE: You started taking photographs at Speakers’ Corner 35 years ago.
 What was it like back then and what do you think the biggest changes have been over the years?